Jiang Xingge Reencounters His Pearl Shirt: Plot

-The story then changes perspective, to follow Chen Dalang's wife, Pingshi.
-The story continues as Pingshi and Chen argue over the pearl shirt, which Pingshi then hides, to spite him.
-Chen decides to go on a trip, but comes up ill.
-Pingshi leaves their home to find her husband, in order to take care of his illness, but instead, she finds that Chen has already died.
-She is advised by others to marry another man in order to pay for Chen's funeral and to take care of herself.
+The story then changes perspective to follow Chen Dalang's wife, Pingshi.
+She and Chen argue over the pearl shirt, which Pingshi hides to spite him.
+Chen decides to go on a trip, but becomes ill during his travels.
+Pingshi leaves home intending to care for her husband during his illness, but Chen dies before her arrival.
+She is advised to marry another man so that she will be able to pay for Chen's funeral and to take care of herself.
 The marriage is arranged to Xingge.
 The couple get along well, and when Jiang Xingge sees the pearl shirt that Pingshi kept, he believes that their pairing is divine intervention.

-In the fourth, and final act, Xingge departs on a trip for business again, though this time, he gets into an argument in a market.
-Through a series of circumstances, this leads to the death of an old man, and Xingge is found to have charges pressed against him.
-The judge of the case is the new husband of his ex-wife, Sanqiao, and she begs her second husband to preserve Xingge's life.
-Xingge is spared, and when Sanqiao's husband is told the entire tale, the judge begins to cry and sees that Sanqiao and Xingge still care deeply for one another.
-He allows Sanqiao to leave him, and become Xingge's second wife.
-Rather than bicker or fight with one another, Pingshi and Sanqiao get along well, and the story draws to a close.
+In the fourth and final act, Xingge goes on another business trip.
+He gets into an argument in a market.
+This leads to the death of an old man, and Xingge has charges brought against him.
+The judge of the case is the new husband of his ex-wife, Sanqiao.
+She begs the judge to spare Xingge.
+When the judge hears the entire tale, he begins to cry.
+He realizes that Sanqiao and Xingge still care deeply for one another.
+The judge allows Sanqiao to leave him and become Xingge's second wife.
+Pingshi and Sanqiao prove to get along well, and the story draws to a close.